-5. Help America Vote Act - General Fund-State funding of \$77,000 will leverage \$1,464,000 in federal funding for Help America Vote Act (HAVA) programs.
+5. Help America Vote Act - State funds in the amount of \$77,000 will leverage \$1,464,000 in federal funding for Help America Vote Act (HAVA) programs.

 6. Administrative/Executive Savings - Reductions are made to the Offices administrative and executive functions.